arduino/docs-content/content/hardware/05.nicla/boards/nicla-sense-me/tutorials/getting-started/getting-started.md

   }
 ```

-The Nicla Sense ME also has environmental sensor, we will use this in the sketch to get temperature and gas readings.
-This sensor is also capable of reading humidity, pressure and volatile organic compound.
-Making this board ideal for environmental monitoring especially in and around sensitive electronic equipment.
+The Nicla Sense ME also has an environmental sensor (i.e. BME688).
+We will use this in the sketch to get temperature and gas readings.
+This sensor is also capable of reading humidity, pressure and volatile organic compound, making this board ideal for environmental monitoring especially in and around sensitive electronic equipment.

-Next we will go through a sketch that allows us to see the readings from the sensors.
+Next, we will go through a sketch that allows us to see the readings from the sensors.

 ## Instructions